Tue Rechnung! Donnerwort, BWV 168: History and words

 Bach first performed the cantata on 29 July 1725.
+The cantata was first published in 1887 in a volume edited by Franz Wüllner, part of the first complete edition of the works of Bach, Joh.
+Seb.
+Bach's Werke.
+Besides Bach's autograph score, there are original performing parts copied by Bach's circle.

 Music

 Structure and scoring

 Bach structured the cantata in six movements and scored it intimately, as he did for many of Franck's works.
 The singers consist of four vocal soloists (soprano (S), alto (A), tenor (T), and bass) (B) plus a four-part choir only in the chorale.
 The instrumental parts are for two oboes d'amore (Oa), two violins (Vl), viola (Va) and basso continuo (Bc).
 The title of the autograph score reads: "9 post Trinit. / Thue Rechnung!
 Donner Wort / a / 4 Voci / 2 Hautb. d'Amour / 2 Violini / Viola / e / Continuo / di / J.S.Bach".
 The duration is given as 17 minutes.

 In the following table of the movements, the scoring and keys and time signatures are taken from Alfred Dürr, using the symbol for common time (4/4).
 The instruments are shown separately for winds and strings, while the continuo, playing throughout, is not shown.